 Study Italian in Perugia!

-One of SPSCA's signature programs for our members is our Scholarship Program.
-Scholarships are awarded to study at the University for Foreigners (Università per Stranieri), the oldest and most prestigious Italian institution engaged in teaching Italian language and culture, located in the heart of historic Perugia.
-Students not only have an opportunity to improve their language skills in an intensive one-month program and meet students from all over the world, they also are exposed to living la dolce vita in the "Green Heart of Italy."
+One of Seattle Perugia City Sister Association’s signature programs for our members is our Scholarship Program.
+SPSCA annually awards up to five scholarships for one month to study Italian language and culture at the University for Foreigners (Università per Stranieri).
+The University - located in the heart of historic Perugia - is the oldest and most prestigious Italian institution engaged in teaching Italian language and culture.
+Scholars not only have an opportunity to study and improve their Italian language skills with native speakers, but the intensive one-month program also provides an opportunity to meet students from all over the world, and experience living la dolce vita in the "Green Heart of Italy” in Umbria.

 In most cases, scholars can choose the month that works best for their schedule.
-In addition to tuition, a modest stipend is provided to help defray travel costs to - and / or living costs while in - Perugia.
+In addition to tuition, a modest stipend is provided to help defray travel and / or living costs related to their month of studies in Perugia.

 Learn more about the SPSCA scholarship program in our SPSCA scholarship FAQ.